 Stateside, lupin is being incorporated more and more into vegan and vegetarian products for its rich protein supply.

 What health benefits do lupin protein powder supplements offer?

 - Builds Muscle.
 Though it was difficult finding studies that suggest lupin protein powder builds muscle mass, its protein content may support muscle building and workout endurance just as it supports bone and dental strength.
 It’s also involved in enzymatic and hormonal activities.
-The B-vitamins and magnesium offer the potential to provide energy, and promote endurance and muscle contractions (x), (x), (x).

 - Boosts Weight Loss.
 Lupin’s high dietary fiber and protein content could increase satiety which may boost weight loss.
 The fuller one feels, the less one tends to eat.
 Dietary fiber also regulates bowel movement (x).